UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

    - The icons at the bottom of the page, especially the red, blue, and orange ones, are too prominent and overshadow the rest of the colors on the page.
    - The "App Development" and "Web Development" panels should be larger, and the code icon should be symmetrically placed to be more visible.
    - The main goal of the portfolio page is to showcase skills, so they should be clearly visible and easily recognizable.
+2. Second person:
+   - Cool, modern.
+I like the combination of gray with green.
+Really nice design.

 ### Personal Portfolio Website
 Author: [Dliya' Zarror Nibros](https://www.figma.com/@dzarrorn)